GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/0-bootstrap/README.md

 # tftest skip
 ```

 The above tag can be used to define a constraint condition via the `data/org-policies/compute.yaml` or similar factory file.
-The id in the condition is the organization id, followeb by the name of the organization policy tag key (defaults to `org-policies`).
+The id in the condition is the organization id, followed by the name of the organization policy tag key (defaults to `org-policies`).

 ```yaml
 compute.requireOsLogin: